 A movie is only as good as its villain.
 This is one of the reasons why Star Wars was so effective, yet Batman & Robin was ultimately a disappointment.
 The producers of Die Hard were aware of this and so when they began the casting process they knew that finding the right actor for the role of Hans Gruber was just as important as who would play John McClane.
-It had become commonplace in the action movies of the 1980s for the antagonist to be a force of nature, a physically-imposing monster who would prove more than a match for the hero.
+It had become commonplace in the action movies of the eighties for the antagonist to be a force of nature, a physically-imposing monster who would prove more than a match for the hero.
 The Rocky franchise would offer both Ivan Drago and Clubber Lang, Mad Max 2 would introduce audiences to the Humungus and Commando would see Schwarzenegger fight his old friend Bennett to the death.
 But with the hero of Die Hard having been transformed into an everyman it was important that the villain also be someone that viewers could easily identify with.
-And with the 1980s being the decade of capitalism and commercialism, evil would be personified with the yuppie-like visage of Hans Gruber.
+And with the eighties being the decade of capitalism and commercialism, evil would be personified with the yuppie-like visage of Hans Gruber.